As ms scott peck puts it and we all know it

 Pain is unavoidable, but not always misery.

-That’s one of life’s biggest paradoxes — the more we’re trying to get away from misery, the more we struggle.
+Then, that’s one of life’s biggest paradoxes — the more we’re trying to get away from misery, the more we struggle.

 We exist in a fear-driven society — we are scared of wrong things.

-That’s Barry Glassner ‘s book The Community of Terror.
+Then, that’s Barry Glassner ‘s book The Community of Terror.
 As the sociology professor states, numerous fears influence our culture, most of them entirely baseless.